Improved bounds on the cop number when forbidding a minor

 \begin{proof} Apply \cref{cor:simplematching} with $M=\emptyset$. \end{proof}

 Consider the wheel graph $W_t=U(C_t)$ (where $C_t$ is the cycle graph on $t$ vertices).
-As noted in the introduction, the cop number of connected $W_t$-minor-free graphs ($t\geq 3$) was shown to be at most $\left\lceil\frac{t}{3}\right\rceil+1$.
+As noted in the introduction, Andreae proved the following.
 As noted in \cref{subsec:diffs}, the proof of that result partially inspired \cref{thm:main}.
 We can recover that result.